MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/check-in-and-auto-release.md

 ---
 # Check-in and auto release on Microsoft Teams panels

 When check-in and auto release are enabled, users must check in at the room they reserved at the start of the meeting.
-They can do so on Teams panels using the 'Check in' button or, when Teams panels are signed into the same resource account as Teams Rooms, they can do so by joining a meeting on Teams Room.
+They can do so on Teams panels using the 'Check in' button which appears ~20 minutes before the meeting start time or, when Teams panels are signed into the same resource account as Teams Rooms, they can do so by joining a meeting on Teams Room.
 If a user doesn't check in within a set amount of time after the meeting start time, the meeting room declines the meeting invite, sends a cancellation message to the meeting organizer, and the room becomes available for others to reserve.

 This feature can be used in a standalone Teams panel deployment or on a Teams panel that is signed into the same resource account as Teams rooms.
 For rooms with multiple panels, auto release and check-in are supported if the panel devices are all on app version 1449/1.0.97.2024061108 or later.
 For additional functionalities like check-in notifications, you can also pair Teams panels with Teams Rooms on Android with app version 1449/1.0.96.2022011305 or later.